Complexity of Secure Sets: Introduction

 However, we often cannot make the assumption that the solutions are small.
 In such cases, it is a common strategy to consider structural parameters instead, which measure in a certain way how complex the graph underlying a problem instance is.
 One of the most studied structural parameters is treewidth~\cite{DBLP:journals/jct/RobertsonS84,DBLP:journals/actaC/Bodlaender93,DBLP:conf/sofsem/Bodlaender05}, which indicates how close a graph is to being a tree.
 Treewidth is an attractive parameter because many hard problems become tractable on instances of bounded treewidth, and in several practical applications it has been observed that the considered problem instances exhibit small treewidth~\cite{DBLP:journals/actaC/Bodlaender93,iandc:Thorup98,dam:KornaiT92}.
 In~\cite{ho2009rooted} it has been shown that a certain variant of \probSS{} becomes easy on trees, but the complexity of \probSS{} parameterized by treewidth is listed as an open problem in that work and has so far remained unresolved.

-The main contribution of our paper is to show that \probSS{} is $\Sptwo$-complete.
-Unlike the $\CONP$-hardness proof of \cite{Ho2011}, which uses a (quite involved) reduction from \prob{Dominating Set}, we base our proof on a reduction from a problem in the area of logic.
-To be specific, we first show that the canonical $\Sptwo$-complete problem \prob{Qsat$_2$} can be reduced to a variant of \probSS{}, where (i) vertices can be forced to be in or out of every solution, where (ii) pairs of vertices can be specified to indicate that every solution must contain exactly one element of each such pair, and where (iii) each solution contains exactly a given number of elements.
+The first main contribution of our paper is to show that \probSS{} is $\Sptwo$-complete.
+Unlike the existing $\CONP$-hardness proof~\cite{Ho2011}, which uses a (quite involved) reduction from \prob{Dominating Set}, we base our proof on a reduction from a problem in the area of logic.
+To be specific, we first show that the canonical $\Sptwo$-complete problem \prob{Qsat$_2$} can be reduced to a variant of \probSS{}, where vertices can be forced to be in or out of every solution, and pairs of vertices can be specified to indicate that every solution must contain exactly one element of each such pair.
 In order to prove the desired complexity result, we then successively reduce this variant to the standard \probSS{} problem.
 At the same time, we show \Sptwo{}-completeness for the exact variants of these problems, where we are interested in secure sets \emph{exactly} of a certain size.

-Membership in the class $\Sptwo$ is rather obvious; in fact, \cite{aspocp14} presents a poly-time reduction to Answer Set Programming \cite{DBLP:journals/cacm/BrewkaET11} and thus implicitly shows this result.
-Together with our corresponding hardness result, it thus follows that \probSS{} is $\Sptwo$-complete, and it turns out that all the problem variants we consider in this paper are $\Sptwo$-complete.
+Membership in the class $\Sptwo$ is rather obvious; in fact, \cite{jlc:AbseherBCDW15} presents a polynomial-time reduction to Answer Set Programming \cite{DBLP:journals/cacm/BrewkaET11} and thus shows this result implicitly.
+Together with our corresponding hardness result, it follows that \probSS{} is $\Sptwo$-complete, and it turns out that all the problem variants we consider in this paper are $\Sptwo$-complete.